English Proficiency for Undergraduate Applicants

 Students who do not have the required English proficiency scores for full admission to MSU, but are academically qualified, may be awarded "admission with conditions."
 Successful completion of an intensive English program will satisfy the English proficiency requirement.
 Once the necessary level of proficiency is achieved, students must submit their certificates of completion to the International Admissions team in the Office of International Programs for evaluation.

-Countries Exempt from Providing Proof of English Proficiency
+Exemptions from Providing Proof of English Proficiency